syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 The Android platform does not require any additional configuration to render the cards.

-## Initialize Cards
+## Initialize cards

-Import the [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html) namespace as shown below in your respective Page,
+Import the [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardView.html) namespace as shown in the following code in your respective page.

 {% tabs %}